alihakemy/kotlin-web-site/docs/topics/tour/kotlin-tour-collections.md

 //sampleStart
     val readOnlyFruit = setOf("apple", "banana", "cherry", "cherry") println("This set has ${readOnlyFruit.count()} items")
-    //This set has 3 items
+    // This set has 3 items
 //sampleEnd
 }
 ```